Trump set to make billions as stock deal closes - ExBulletin

 This deal is unlikely to immediately resolve Trump's most pressing financial problems, such as fraud sanctions in New York.

-The former chairman is barred from selling or transferring his shares for at least six months – although the new company could grant him an exemption.
+The former president is barred from selling or transferring his shares for at least six months, but the new company could grant him an exemption.

 Trump could also try to obtain a loan secured by the value of the shares.
 But in this case, analysts said a bank would likely lend it far less than the shares were theoretically worth, given the company's potential risks.